MSc Occupational Hygiene / Course details

 Completing the MSc dissertation is an opportunity to apply your knowledge and develop experience in research methods applied to a problem of particular interest to you.

 - an appreciation of the skills necessary to recognise, evaluate and control hazardous substances in the workplace, encompassing hazards such as chemical, physical (eg. noise, radiation), biological and ergonomic agents;

 - an introduction to the wide variety of aspects covered within the occupational hygiene discipline such as legislation, toxicological basis for standard setting, methods commonly used to evaluate hazardous agents, and related and overlapping health profession roles in worker health protection;

 - an academic qualification that is accredited by the Faculty of Occupational Hygiene (FOH) within the British Occupational Hygiene Society (BOHS);

 - a level 7 academic and practical experience on which to build and extend your knowledge of occupational hygiene and health throughout your career.

 - encourage critical evaluation of ideas and concepts in occupational hygiene and exploration of other philosophical and practical approaches to minimising ill health in the workplace;

 - develop powers of critical appraisal, analytical thinking and logical argument.

 Teaching and learning

-In Year 1, you are required to attend in Manchester for a 1 day seminar associated with Module 1 in month 3, and the same for Module 2 in month 5 and for one exam day in month 10.
+In Year 1, you are required to attend in Manchester for a one day seminar associated with Module 1 in month 3, and the same for Module 2 in month 5 and for one exam day in month 10.